 Will you be rescheduling the live workshops for a later date?

 No, workshops will not be rescheduled.
-There will be recorded webinars for 2020 on FHLB’s public website that can be downloaded.
+There are recorded webinars for 2020 on FHLB’s public website that can be downloaded.
 We will also schedule calls in June to answer general questions regarding the Affordable Housing Program; watch your email and this website’s calendar for dates.
-You can always contact us for project-specific questions at firstname.lastname@example.org or contact us at 888-345-2246 to set up one-on-one technical assistance for applications that did not receive an award in a previous AHP offering.
+You can always contact us for project-specific questions at email@example.com or contact us at 888-345-2246 to set up one-on-one technical assistance for applications that did not receive an award in a previous AHP offering.
 FHLB encourages you to listen to the webinars and read the AHP Implementation Plan, as many questions are answered using those resources.

 What is a "Member" versus a project "Sponsor?"